Group Schemes with $\mathbb F_q$-Action: Introduction

 which is fully faithful and left-adjoint to $\M$.
 However, $\G_q$ does not define an equivalence of categories for $q \neq p$.
-We describe a full subcategory $\grb qA$ of \textit{balanced} group schemes in $\grpa qA$, and prove that it is the essential image of $\G$. \\ Let $G = \Spec(B_G)\in\grpa qA$.
-The space of primitive elements in the affine algebra of $G$ decomposes into eigenspaces for the $\F_q^{\times}$-action as
+Rather, we describe a full subcategory $\grb qS$ of \textit{balanced} group schemes in $\grpa qS$, and prove that it is the essential image of $\G$.